magudb/magudb.github.io/_posts/2017-02-26-Packer and Sitecore.md

 *Builders* are components that are able to create a image for a platform *Provisioners* are components that install and configure software within a running machine prior to that machine being turned into a static image.
 *Variables* are just that.

+We could also use Docker, this i will look at another day.

 ## Builders ##
 in this post we will look at: